rodriada000/SessionMapSwitcher/README.md

 ## Credits
 * Thanks to @dga711 for the [EzPz Mod](https://github.com/dga711/SessionEzPzMod)
 * Thanks to @Gabisonfire for contributing to the [version updater](https://github.com/Gabisonfire/avantgarde-lib) and [asset store](https://github.com/Gabisonfire/SessionAssetStore) and also hosting the asset files.
+* Thanks to Redgouf for creating an in-depth tutorial video on the tool
 * Thanks to [Session modding community](https://discord.gg/XBz5s7) & [Illusory Modding](https://discord.gg/3JAe2K)